 A foreign corporation's PFIC status is an annual determination that is based on tests that are factual in nature, and our status for any year will depend on our income, assets, and activities for such year.
-We believe that we were a PFIC for our 2017 taxable year.
-Because the PFIC determination is highly fact intensive, there can be no assurance that we will not be a PFIC for 2018 or for any other taxable year.
-U.S. Holders who hold ordinary shares or ADSs or warrants during a period when we are a PFIC will be subject to the foregoing rules, even if we cease to be a PFIC, subject to specified exceptions for U.S. Holders who made a "qualified electing fund" or "QEF", or "mark-to-market" election.
+We believe that we were a PFIC for our 2018 taxable year.
+Because the PFIC determination is highly fact intensive, there can be no assurance that we will not be a PFIC for 2019 or for any other taxable year.
+U.S. Holders who hold ordinary shares or ADSs or warrants during a period when we are a PFIC will be subject to the foregoing rules, even if we cease to be a PFIC, subject to specified exceptions for U.S. Holders who made a "qualified electing fund" or "QEF", or "mark-to-market" election with respect to our ordinary shares or ADSs.
 Upon request, we expect to provide the information necessary for U.S. Holders to make QEF elections if we are classified as a PFIC.